Dernière mise à jour:

 - J.F.
 Allard, Decibel d’Or special price in 2011 for his contribution in the modeling of acoustic wave propagation in air saturated porous materials

-- C. Lagarrigue, Yves Rocard price from the French Acoustical Society
+- C. Lagarrigue, Yves Rocard price from the French Acoustical Society in 2014

 Patent (since 2010)

 WO2015028760 (A1) - ACOUSTIC PANEL, published in march 2015.
 Inventors : C. Lagarrigue, J.-P. Groby, V. Tournat, O. Dazel, and B. Nennig